vtexdocs/help-center-content/docs/tutorials/en/what-is-a-kit.md

 ---
-title: What is a kit?
+title: 'What is a kit?'
 id: 5ov5s3eHM4AqAAgqWwoc28
 status: PUBLISHED
 createdAt: 2018-01-25T21:09:52.277Z